hamuro80/blackstomp/README.md

 - MIDI Pedal
 - Mic Mixer
 - Gain Doubler
+- Distortion

 # TODO List
 - Provide BLE terminal client app and implement debug monitoring API via BLE, so the Serial port can be dedicated for MIDI
 - Provide implementation of multi-button mode of the control input

 # Change History
+* Version 3.6
+  + Added waveshaper, rchipass, rclopass, simpletone, and noisegate objects in the library (bsdsp.h, bsdsp.cpp)
+  + Added distortion.ino in the example (stacked distortion with tone control and noise gate)
 * Version 3.5
   + Changed buffer count from 20 to 2 for 2 ms measured latency
   + Added BGPM-2 schematic and PCB gerber file